Yusriaja/PdfViewPagerPreLollipop/README.md

     compile project(':library-debug')

     Add the following three lines immediately after it:

     compile 'it.sephiroth.android.library.imagezoom:imagezoom:2.2.2'

     compile 'com.commit451:PhotoView:1.2.4'

     compile 'com.github.barteksc:pdfium-android:1.4.0'

-Note that pdfium-android is absolutely required, but the other two lines were just blindly copied by me from PdfiumAndroid's build.gradle file without fully understanding what they do or whether they're actually used.
+Note that pdfium-android is absolutely required, but the other two lines were just blindly copied by me from the original project's build.gradle file without fully understanding what they do or whether they're actually used.

 Known issues: